dsidavis/DSIWeb/content/articles/Past/WebScraping2015.md

 We will also explore how to process dynamic content created with JavaScript.
-Having dealt with HTML documents, we will move to Web Services which provdide significantly more structured access to data.
+Having dealt with HTML documents, we will move to Web Services which provide significantly more structured access to data.

 <h3>Instructors</h3>
-Duncan Temple Lang (UC Davis, Member of the R-core development team,   Director of Data Sciences Initiative, Prof. Statistics) &amp; <br/>
+Duncan Temple Lang (UC Davis, Member of the R-core development team,   Director of Data Sciences Initiative, Prof. of Statistics) &amp; <br/>
 Deborah Nolan (UC Berkeley, Prof. Statistics), authors of
 <ul>